Personal Mythmaking Schoolwrite your memoirs, reclaim yourself

 It’s possible to be intense in your personal work while also being playful, lighthearted and embracing your body and yourself as-is.

 Imagine getting the first draft of your memoir written with ease and support.

 Personal Mythmaking provides the space to get silly, be outrageous, and build up your own forcefield of radical acceptance.
 It provides the space to to fully express your anger, grief and shame, to explore and discuss deep cultural prejudices and transform your own narratives.

 If you’d like to swiftly access details on scheduling, $$ and payment details, just scroll to the bottom of this page.

-During our journey together we’ll create an unwaveringly solid and powerful foundation of self-knowledge.
+During our Personal Mythmaking journey we’ll create an unwaveringly solid and powerful foundation of self-knowledge.

 We’ll nurture an awestruck, fluid and loving connection to your body.